 - signs of an infection (fever, chills, sore throat, etc.)

 Is L-Glutamine Safe?

 Yes!
-L-Glutamine is found in the food you already eat, there just isn’t enough of it to meet your needs.
-In addition, your body makes L-Glutamine every day in an effort to provide your organs with a little extra useful glutamine.
-L-Glutamine is both natural and safe.
-However, some people should avoid supplementing with extra glutamine as interactions with certain drugs and conditions are not well known or are suspected to be negative.
-For information on the interaction of medications with L-Glutamine see ‘Are there any medications I can’t take with L-Glutamine’, below.
+L-glutamine is found in the food you already eat.
+There just isn’t enough of it to meet your needs.
+In addition, your body makes L-glutamine every day in an effort to provide your organs with a little extra useful glutamine.
+L-glutamine is both natural and safe.
+However, some people should avoid supplementing with extra glutamine.
+Interactions with certain drugs and conditions are not well known or are suspected to be negative.
 See the #1 L-Glutamine Supplement now

-Certain groups of people should be careful about taking glutamine and consult with a healthcare professional before using it.
-Children, as well as women who are pregnant or breastfeeding, should not take L-Glutamine unless suggested by a pediatrician or gynecologist.
-Also, elderly people, people with kidney or liver disease, a history of having had Reye’s syndrome or with psychiatric disorders or seizures should make sure to talk to a physician prior to using glutamine, as some researchers believe extra glutamine could have negative effects on these conditions.
+Children and pregnant or breastfeeding women should not take L-glutamine unless a doctor suggests it.
+Also, elderly people, people with kidney or liver disease, a history of having had Reye’s syndrome, or with psychiatric disorders or seizures should make sure to talk to a physician prior to using glutamine.
+Some researchers believe extra glutamine could have negative effects on these conditions.

 Are There Any Medications I Can’t Take With L-Glutamine?